 These are campaigns that build awareness of your event and drive new traffic to your website.
 Unlike retargeting campaigns, those who interact with audience expansion campaigns need not have ever visited your website to see your ads.

 It's important to note that the goal of an audience expansion campaign is not to have a new prospect immediately register for your event, but rather to drive them to your website.
-Once a new prospect has joined your website traffic and become a member of your full site segment, you can target them with more specific campaigns to continue moving them down the conversion funnel towards registration.
+Once a new prospect has joined your website traffic and become a member of your full site Group, you can target them with more specific campaigns to continue moving them down the conversion funnel towards registration.

 Exhibitor / Sponsor Sign Ups